-OBJECTIVE: To ensure the selection of the most appropriate road upgrade option for Skaapvlei road (DR2225)
+OBJECTIVE: To ensure the selection of the most appropriate road surface improvement option for Skaapvlei road (DR2225)

 The additional construction traffic to the site has the potential to lead to premature failure of access roads, both surfaced and gravel, between the source and the site.
-The gravel roads may need regular grading to smooth out the surface, but may need to be re-gravelled after completion of the project to restore it to its former condition.
-The formalisation of the main local access to an asphalt surface could be considered, provided the existing pavement structure is adequate.
+The gravel roads may need regular grading to smooth out the surface, but may need to be re-gravelled after completion of the construction phase of the project to ensure a good driving surface.

-In addition, in order to mitigate the impact of turning construction traffic and other vehicles using the R363, it is recommended that the intersection (and possibly the first 800 m portion of the Skaapvlei road (DR2225)) be reconstructed to a bituminous surfaced road.
-This would also assist in minimising the noise impact on the residents of the agricultural smallholdings adjacent to the section of Skaapvlei road.
+In addition, in order to mitigate the impact of turning construction traffic and other vehicles using the R363 and ensure road traffic safety, it is recommended that the intersection (and possibly the first 1 800 m portion of the Skaapvlei road (DR2225)) be reconstructed to a bituminous surfaced road at the start of the construction phase.
+This would also assist in minimising the dust and noise impact on the residents of the agricultural smallholdings adjacent to this section of Skaapvlei road.

-Project Project components affecting the objective: component/s " Access road Potential Impact " Road surface deteriorates and is not safe for use " Deterioration of road results in unnecessary erosion and environmental degradation Activities/risk " Upgrading and maintenance of Skaapvlei road sources Mitigation: " To ensure the selection of the most appropriate road upgrade option Target/Objective for Skaapvlei road
+Project Project components affecting the objective: component/s " Access road Potential Impact " Road surface deteriorates and is not safe for use " Deterioration of road results in unnecessary erosion and environmental degradation " Road traffic safety impacts at intersection with R363 Activities/risk sources " Improvement to and maintenance of Skaapvlei road Mitigation: Target/Objective " To ensure the selection of the most appropriate road improvement option for Skaapvlei road

-Mitigation: Action/control Responsibility Timeframe Select upgrade option that curtails environmental Eskom and Design phase impacts and enhances benefits to other users of the Western Cape Skaapvlei road, while being technically feasible and provincial affordable and ensuring all properties along the administration Skaapvlei road has access to their properties Undertake detailed pavement design, as required Engineering Design Detailed design Consultant/Eskom phase
+Mitigation: Action/control Responsibility Timeframe

+Select improvement option that curtails environmental Eskom and Design phase

+impacts and enhances benefits to other users of the Western Cape

+Skaapvlei road, while being technically feasible and Department of

+affordable and ensuring all properties along the Transport and

+Skaapvlei road has safe access to their properties.
+Public Works

+(District Roads

+Engineer)

+Undertake detailed pavement design for desired Engineering Design Detailed design

+improvement option, as required.
+Consultant, phase

+Western Cape

+Department of

+Transport and

+Public Works

+(District Roads

+Engineer) and

+Eskom